ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-{The following is a issustalion from an ancient Spanish
+The following is a issustalion from an ancient Spanish
 poem, which, says the Edinburg Review, is surpassed by nothing
 with which we are acquainted in the Spanish language, except
 the “Ode of Lomis de Leon’’’ |